 International credit card processing opens companies and individuals to the entire world where they can now make transactions.
 This creates unique challenges related to currency exchange, language barriers, various payment and technology standards, security, and different regulatory environments and conflicting banking infrastructures.

-This lack of integration requires a lot of work and agreement in order to truly serve the customers in the community of the international payments environment.
+This lack of integration requires a lot of work and agreement to serve customers with international payment needs.

-Pro Tip: Identify a trusted international payments provider who can help you navigate the complex waters of international online payments, delivering the tools and knowledge resources to help you understand the various requirements of working with customers in different countries.
+Pro Tip: Identify a trusted international payments provider who can help you navigate the complex waters of international online payments.
+Be sure they can deliver tools resources to help you understand the requirements of working with international customers.

-The online payment environment has specialized technology processes that are sometimes difficult to integrate with other platforms and hardware being used by different businesses.
+The online payment environment has specialized technology that can be difficult to integrate with other platforms used by other businesses.

 It can become quite complex to integrate with these businesses and governments, given the amount of systems and regulation involved, which may result in payment delays, fees, lost transactions and other processing issues.